Diamond Education and Videos

 Princess, cushion and other fancy cut diamond have different standards with symmetry and polish being graded as high as excellent.
 The G.I.A. does not grade fancy cut diamonds with an excellent cut grade.

-It is important to keep in mind that for each cut, colour and clarity grade there are parameters, especially for cut.
+One very important thing to understand about searching for the perfect diamond is that for each cut, colour and clarity grade there are parameters.
 For example an excellent cut can be thought of broken down to 3 different levels.
 You can have an almost perfect excellent or ideal cut, a very good excellent or ideal cut and a lower excellent or ideal cut.
 Try to think in terms of getting an “A” in school.
 An “A” grade of 95 to 100 could be an” A+”, a 90 to 94 be an “A” and 80 to 89 an “A-“.
+With regards to diamonds, these small differences can have quite an impact on the sparkle and appearance of the stone.
 All are beautiful and much brighter then the next lower category “very good”.
 We make sure that you receive the absolute best and brightest that your budget allows.